The Catcher in the Rye Theme of Innocence

 - Is Holden's desire to protect children from the "dirty" things of the adult world (sex) an impossible one?

 - Is Holden innocent?
 What does “innocent” mean in this context?

 - Why is Holden so obsessed with innocence?
 Who seems innocent to him?

 Chew on This

-Although Holden is obsessed with topics like sex, he betrays a childlike innocence in the way he looks at the world.
+Although Holden is obsessed with sex, he sees the world with a childlike innocence.

 Holden wants to prevent children from losing their innocence in the same way that he’s lost his.